On the structure of W-algebras in type A: Introduction

 \item {\textup{[Proposition \ref{prop:collaps_sl5_32}/Theorem \ref{thm: collapsing for hook type in cases}/Corollary \ref{cor: 3.2 v.s.
 2.1}]}}

 \end{enumerate} \end{ThmLetter}

-Some of the isomorphisms in the second case confirm a conjecture in lower-rank cases proposed by Xie and Yan \cite[\S3.1]{XY} in their study on the Argyres--Douglas theories under the 4d/2d duality.
-The proof is based on certain level-specific realizations of the simple $\W$-algebras that use singlet-type extensions of $\W$-algebras \cite{Ad2, ACGY, ACKR, CMY3, CNS, CRW}.
+Some of the isomorphisms in the second case confirm in lower-rank cases a conjecture proposed by Xie and Yan \cite[\S3.1]{XY}.
+The proof is rather interesting as we derive certain realizations using singlet-type extensions of $\W$-algebras \cite{Ad2, ACGY, ACKR, CMY3, CNS, CRW}.
 Indeed, we find that many of the $\W$-algebras at collapsing levels can be decomposed in terms of various singlet-type algebras.
 For example, we establish the decompositions

-which are new as far as we know.
-Here we have used the singlet algebra $S_{p;0}$ and its affine analog $\mathrm{FT}_p^0(\sll_2)$ extending the Virasoro and affine vertex algebra, respectively.
-See Section \ref{sec: collapsing levels} for details and more examples.
-The isomorphism in the right column seems to extend to the following family. \begin{ConjLetter} We have the following decomposition
+in terms of the singlet algebras $S_{p;0}$, which are new as far as we know.
+See \S\ref{sec: collapsing levels} for details and more examples.
+Moreover, the isomorphism at level $-5+4/3$ seems to extend into the following family. \begin{ConjLetter} We have the following decomposition

 \end{ConjLetter}